InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/operational-model.md

 InnerSource is typically focused on letting developers work together.
 There are several patterns focused on specific roles as the Trusted Committer or from a more organization level as the Review Committee.
 However, it is still not clear how all of this works together.

-This pattern aims at providing an overview to management and Chief level of how the software life cycle may be in a more InnerSource way with the goal of having a place where InnerSource principles may apply to the several people involved: from Product Owners to Contributors.
+This pattern aims at providing an overview to management and Chief level of how the software life cycle may be managed in a more InnerSource way with the goal of having a place where InnerSource principles may apply to the several people involved: from Product Owners to Contributors.

-This may be seen as well as the glue for other patterns willing to make sense from a development lifecycle perspective.
+This may help provide a helpful framework for connecting patterns to help practitioners make better sense of InnerSource from a development lifecycle perspective.

 ## Story (optional)

 ## Context

-The content here is often tied to the applicability of the pattern for other readers: "Do I have this same particular situation?"
+Visitors to InnerSource patterns may often wonder about the applicability of a given pattern to their own situation.

 The problem initially exists at the management level where the several business units are defining their needs, tuning the product, and suggesting next steps.
 A general overview of this process and key moments in the chain where they can influence (e.g., POs discussions) are part of this.

+As InnerSource brings a more transparent and collaborative way of working, all existing processes at any level should move into that direction.
+How to create paths for collaboration across silos and how this software lifecycle looks like.

 ## Forces

-As the software production chain involves roles with different goals, this way of working has to be part of everyone involved.
-Business related people as Product Owners may be reluctant to move into a more collaborative and transparent way of producing software.
-And this may happen with others as well.
+As the software production chain involves roles with different goals, the InnerSource way of working has to be taken up by everyone involved in the software production chain.
+For example, business related people as Product Owners may be reluctant to move into a more collaborative and transparent way of producing software.
+And this reluctance may occur with other roles as well.

 ## Sketch (optional)